-Women describe ‘old boys’ club’ culture at Washington Spirit, as NWSL probes franchise
+Women describe ‘old boys’ club’ culture at Washington Spirit as NWSL probes franchise

 Baldwin, multiple people said, was insistent on hiring staff from his own circles.
 That included hiring as CEO Larry Best, who had no experience in professional sports but came from the world of local youth soccer, where he had coached Baldwin’s daughter.

 For the team’s head coaching position, Best and Baldwin hired Burke, a youth coach who had never coached women professionally or in the NCAA.
-They made that hire, The Post reported earlier this month, over concerns raised by staff and others close to the team that Burke had acted abusively to youth players.
+They made that hire, The Post reported this month, over concerns raised by staff and others close to the team that Burke had acted abusively to youth players.
 Burke declined to comment on that story but previously told a reporter he had “no interest in showing bias.”

 In the Spirit’s front office, women led many departments, two current employees said, but were routinely shut out of important decisions.
 Female executives were often overridden by male executives, multiple employees said.
-“Any time that person starts to push back against things, they’re stonewalled hard” by male executives, especially the men on the sporting side of the organization, said one woman who works for the team, who spoke on the condition of anonymity out of fear of losing employment.
+“Anytime that person starts to push back against things, they’re stonewalled hard” by male executives, especially the men on the sporting side of the organization, said one woman who works for the team, who spoke on the condition of anonymity out of fear of losing employment.

 “As a woman, I got my ideas stolen from me.
 Men would take credit for my ideas,” another current Spirit employee said.
 “I’m very qualified for my job, but I absolutely wasn’t appreciated.”